-Christ's last meal, called the Passover, was not actually that ... at least, it was not on the Passover day.
-It preceded the Passover ... it was a last supper.
+It was the Last Supper or the Lord's Supper.
 There is no mention that a lamb was prepared and eaten by the Lord and his disciples.
-The true Lamb of God was present with them, and Jesus would be slain the next day the 14th Nisan, fulfilling the type and shadow to the letter.
+The true Lamb of God was with them, and Jesus would be slain the next day the 14th Nisan, fulfilling the type and shadow to the letter.